mcneel/compute.rhino3d/docs/deploy.md

 To run Compute you'll need a server or virtual machine pre-installed with Windows Server 2019.

-As an example, you can deploy Compute to one of Amazon's EC2 instances.
+We'll assume you're deploying Compute to one of Amazon's EC2 instances.
 Here are a few things to pay attention to when setting up the virtual machine...

-* AMI: "Microsoft Windows Server 2019 Base"
+* Start with the "Microsoft Windows Server 2019 Base" AMI.
-* Recommended instance type: t2.medium (2 vCPU, 4 GB RAM)
+* The t2.medium instance type (2 vCPU, 4 GB RAM) is recommended.
-* Assign a public ip, or better yet use an [Elastic IP and Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html)
+* Assign a public ip, or better yet use an [Elastic IP and Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-ec2-instance.html).
-* Set a "Name" tag to help keep track of instances
+* Set a "Name" tag to help keep track of instances.
-* Configure the security group to allow Compute traffic
+* Configure the security group to allow Compute traffic:
     * RDP - 3389 TCP
     * HTTP - 80 TCP
     * HTTPS - 443 TCP